DataDog/hiring-engineers/answers.md

 BONUS Anomaly
 -------------
-The anomaly function is used to highlight data points above or below a gray zone of normal behaviour showing any anomalies or deviations from a normal pattern.
+The anomaly function is used to highlight any data points part of time series data, that are observed to be anomalies or deviations from a set of data points that are considered normal behaviour.

 Monitoring Data
 ===============